alissonjaques/alissonjaques/README.md

 ## 💜 Hello, my name is <strong>Alisson Jaques!</strong> 🔭

 > Bachelor in Computer Engineering from the State University of Minas Gerais.
 Technology and science lover.
 My main objective is to master the technologies of professional software development and database manipulation.
+I'm always looking for opportunities to apply my knowledge and skills, facing new challenges and contributing to the success of innovative projects.
+I am passionate about technology and believe that systems development can positively transform the way people live and work.

 <img width="100%" src="https://user-images.githubusercontent.com/8989346/136876224-bac0a91f-63a8-45ea-b5fc-6618bddf2335.gif" />